Skip to content

 13. Kuandinsky Bridge in Kuanda, Russia

-The Kuandinsky Bridge, located in Russia’s Trans-Baikal Region, is a precarious and narrow crossing over the Vitim River.
-Originally constructed as part of the Baikal–Amur Mainline railway project, which was never completed, the bridge stretches approximately 570 meters (1,870 feet) in length and is just over two meters (about six feet) wide.
-It lacks railings or safety barriers, making it hazardous for both pedestrians and vehicles, who risk falling into the freezing river below.
+The Kuandinsky Bridge, located in Russia’s Trans-Baikal Region, is one of the narrowest and most dangerous roads in Siberia, spanning the icy waters of the Vitim River.
+Originally built as part of the ambitious yet unfinished Baikal–Amur Mainline (BAM) railway project, the bridge extends approximately 570 meters (1,870 feet) in length but measures just over two meters (about six feet) in width.

 12. Puente de Ojuela, México